 If anyone other than the custodial parent must pick up your child (including another Suzuki parent), he/she must be listed as an authorized Pick-up and Emergency Contact and must present a picture ID.
-If you are having someone who is not on this list to pick up your child, you must call the school and submit a written notice of your request to the office personnel (please do not just email these notifications as we may not be aware that they have been sent!).
+If you are having someone who is not on this list to pick up your child, you must call the school and submit a written notice of your request to the office personnel

+(please do not just email these notifications as we may not be aware that they have been sent!).
 This designated individual must also present a picture ID before we will release your child to his/her care.

-If a child is picked up by someone other than the parent or guardian, occasional pick up is required to either use the Automated Attendance System (Procare App).
+If a child is picked up by someone other than the parent or guardian, occasional pick up is required to either use the tablet to sign in and out available at the pick up locations.
 If emailing, the communication must go to the Front Desk account with the individual's details, including name, contact information, and photo.
-At any point during this process, the

-Authorized Pickup is also required to notify Administration that they have arrived - regardless of the time of arrival.
+At any point during this process, the Authorized Pickup is also required to notify Administration that they have arrived - regardless of the time of arrival.
 This can be done via a call to the main campus line, or by speaking with Administration directly.